VinayKale1998/FlashCard/README.md

 Contains the configuration for the Redux store which uses @reduxjs/toolkit , deckSlice created to maintain state of the added decks

 Handles deck addition and keeps the localstorage in sync with the state using the reducer functions

+## UI Folder

+**Error.js**
+Renders the error element for Formik form errors used in createFlashcard page

+**PreviewImage.js**
+Acts as a wrapper element to render images with img elements

+**ShareModal.js**

+This component uses react portal to open up a modal for sharing the deck link and uses the respective module.css file

 ## test Folder